 - 2.1.
 Section 4(1) of the Rules imposes restrictions on the maximum number of futures contracts or stock options contracts that may be held or controlled by a person.
-The prescribed limits on futures contracts 4 and stock options contracts are specified respectively in Schedule 1 and Schedule 2 of the Rules. - 2.2.
-Schedule 1 of the Rules specifies the maximum number of futures contracts that may be held or controlled by a person.
-For futures contracts such as stock futures, stock index futures, stock index options contracts and currency futures contracts, the prescribed limits are calculated on a net basis for all contract months combined.
-For example, the prescribed limit on any stock futures contract is 25,000 net long or short contracts for all contract months combined.
-If a person is long 30,000 contracts of the September futures contract and short 20,000 contracts of the October futures contract, he will not reach the prescribed limit on this contract. - 2.3.
-Moreover, for stock index futures and stock index options contracts with the same underlying index, as well as currency futures and currency options contracts with the same underlying currency pair, the futures-equivalent positions in options contracts
+The prescribed limits on futures contracts4 and stock options contracts are specified respectively in Schedule 1 and Schedule 2 of the Rules. - 2.2.
+Schedule 1 of the Rules specifies the maximum number of futures contracts for any one contract month or series that may be held or controlled by a person.
+In other words, the prescribed limits in this Schedule apply to individual contract months or options series.
+For example, the prescribed limit on any stock futures contract is 5,000 contracts for any one contract month.
+If a person longs 3,000 contracts of the September futures contract and longs 2,000 contracts of the October futures contract, he will not reach the prescribed limit on this contract.